TRNet: Two-level Refinement Network leveraging Speech Enhancement for Noise Robust Speech Emotion Recognition: Introduction

-Motivated by the above observations, this paper proposes TRNet, a Two-level Refinement Network for robust SER in real-world scenarios characterized by uncertain noise.
-TRNet initially estimates a signal-to-noise ratio (SNR) coefficient based on pairs of noisy and enhanced speech signals, enabling low-level feature compensation and high-level representation calibration.
+Motivated by the above observations, this paper proposes TRNet, a Two-level Refinement Network for robust SER in noisy environments.
+TRNet initially estimates a coefficient with respect to the noise level, enabling low-level feature compensation and high-level representation calibration.
 The low-level feature compensation is designed to approximate target speech spectrograms from pairs of noisy and enhanced spectrograms, while the high-level representation calibration is tailored to align the deep representations extracted from both target and approximated spectrograms.
-Experimental results demonstrate that TRNet can effectively couple SE and SER modules, increasing the system's robustness in uncertain noisy environments while maintaining SER performance in clean environments.
+Experimental results demonstrate that TRNet can effectively couple SE and SER modules, increasing the robustness of the system in both matched and unmatched environments while maintaining SER performance in noise-free environments.